pawelgrzybek/pawelgrzybek.com/content/posts/2018-04-30-configure-a-local-wordpress-development-on-macos-from-scratch.md

 Every time when you visit a website your browser asks a DNS server for the IP address to redirect this request to.
 DNS server is like a massive phone book that maps domain names to IP numbers.

 My convention is to use a `.localhost` as a domain suffix for locally stored websites.
 We don't want those domains to go to DNS Server to ask for IP number because we already know it – it is the IP of our own computer — `127.0.0.1` ("localhost" in other words).
 A `hosts` file helps us with it — you can think of it as a local DNS directory.
-Add `127.0.0.1 *.localhost` to this file that is located under `/etc/hosts`.
+Add `127.0.0.1 *.localhost` to this file — it is located under `/etc/hosts`.

 ```
 sudo nano /etc/hosts